rafishaik07/supermarket_data_analysis/README.md

 # supermarket_data_analysis

-# Unguined analytics project executed with pure imagination
+# Unguided analytics project executed with pure imagination

 Ever wonder what happens to all that data generated when you shop at a supermarket?
 I built a data analysis project to explore exactly that!